armory/docs/content/en/docs/armory-admin/aws/exposing-spinnaker.md

 ```

-## Exposing Spinnaker on GKE with Ingress
+## Exposing Armory on GKE with Ingress
 ### Setting up HTTP Load Balancing with Ingress

 GKE has a “built-in” ingress controller and that's what we will use.